KeiyuKensei/Binary-Complement/README.md

 ## How to use?

-- For the binary number required for initialization you must enter bit by bit.
+- For the binary number required for initialization you must enter the bits all together.
 - The program will display the inserted binary number converted to decimal

 ## Additional info